It’s been a hot minute since the pandemic began – ok it has actually been 20 months to the day since we shut down on March 13, 2020.

 These might feel like a mere drop in the bucket.
 But, like a leaky faucet and your water bill, these drops add up.
 We rebuild our capacity one drop at a time.

-If you’d like to talk more about practices that can help you move through this time in our world, please reach out and let’s talk.
+If you’d like to talk more about practices that can help you move through this time in our world, join us in the Aligned and Aware Library.
 You aren’t alone.